finos/legend-studio/CONTRIBUTING.md

 This section is only for maintainers, or whoever has [write access and above](https://docs.github.com/en/organizations/managing-access-to-your-organizations-repositories/repository-permission-levels-for-an-organization#repository-access-for-each-permission-level) permission in this repository.
 Only this group of people should have the permission to trigger the release.
 For details of the release process, please read this [guide](./docs/workflow/release-process.md).

+#### :woman_technologist: Code contributor guide `[advanced]`

+To keep this guide succinct, we have a separate [guide](./docs/workflow/code-contributor-guide.md) for more advanced and miscellaneous topics regarding the development process: e.g. debugging, troubleshooting, etc.

 ### Code Conventions

 These are the conventions we hope you can follow to keep our codebase consistent.
 Note that most styling conventions have auto-fixers.